-Membership, Attendees s and Quorum

-5.1 Members

-A minimum of three members, comprising:

-Chair Independent Member

-Members Independent Member x 2

-e organisation shall not be a member of the Audit and mittee, but may be invited to attend by the Chair of as appropriate.
+The Chair of the organisation shall not be a member of the Audit and Assurance Committee but may be invited to attend by the Chair of the

-Ę 5.2 Attendees

-In attendance: Executive Director of Finance and Corporate Services Board Secretary Head of Internal Audit (or representative) Local Counter Fraud Specialist Representative of the Auditor General for Wales Head of Finance

-In addition to this others from within or outside the organisation who the Committee considers should attend, will be invited taking account of the matters under consideration at each meeting.
+Committee as appropriate.
+5.2 Attendees In attendance: Director of Finance Board Secretary Head of Internal Audit (or representative) Local Counter Fraud Specialist Representative of the Auditor General for Wales Head of Financial Accounting In addition to this others from within or outside the organisation who the Committee considers should attend, will be invited taking account of the matters under consideration at each meeting.
 The Chief Executive shall be invited to attend, at least annually, to discuss with the Committee the process for assurance that supports the Annual Governance Statement.

-Ę 5.3Quorum

-At least two members must be present to ensure the quorum of the Committee, one of whom should be the Committee Chair (or Vice Chair where appointed).

-ô.
-F Frequency of Meetings

-Con Bus nmittee deems necessar iness.
-The External Auc ess than quarterly and otherwise as the Chair of the ry - consistent with HEIW's annual plan of Board ditor or Head of Internal Audit may request that the they consider this necessary.

-7. Relationships and accountabilities with the board and its Committees/Groups:5

-The Audit and Assurance Committee must have an effective relationship with other committees or sub-committees of the Board so that it can understand the system of assurance for the Board as a whole.
+5.3 Quorum At least two members must be present to ensure the quorum of the Committee, one of whom should be the Committee Chair (or Vice Chair where appointed).
+6. Frequency of Meetings Meetings shall be held no less than quarterly and otherwise as the Chair of the Committee deems necessary - consistent with HEIW's annual plan of Board Business.
+The External Auditor or Head of Internal Audit may request that the Chair convene a meeting if they consider this necessary.
+7. Relationships and accountabilities with the board and its Committees/Groups:5 The Audit and Assurance Committee must have an effective relationship with other committees or sub-committees of the Board so that it can understand the system of assurance for the Board as a whole.
 It is very important that the Audit and Assurance Committee remains aware of its distinct role and does not seek to perform the role of other committees.
 The Committee will consider the assurance provided through the work of the Board's other committees and sub groups to meet its responsibilities for advising the Board on the adequacy of HEIW's overall framework of assurance.